Slow-Pitch Softball- The Importance of Drills

 Before you start working on your drills, you should make sure that you are properly loosened up.
 It is also important to have equipment and a location that is in good condition for your own safety.
 That being said, you should run your pitching drills with decent frequency if you are really trying to improve your skill level.
 Pitchers are one of the most important positions on the team, and can set the pace for the entire game.

-Slow-Pitch Softball- The Importance of Grip
+Slow-Pitch Softball- Grip

 Your grip on the ball should give you full control over the softball.
 The grip is one of the most important factors to throwing an accurate ball.
 If your fingers are too far apart, they will put a side spin on your throw that you might not want.
 Putting the ball where you want it to go is essential to being a good pitcher.